-5.8.4.6 Individual Characteristic Database Procedures
+5.8.5 Individual Characteristic Database Samples

-Sections shall have procedures for the operation of individual characteristic databases.
+Sections shall have procedures for the operation of individual characteristic databases and handling of samples.

-5.8.4.6.1 Declaration of Individual Characteristic Database
+5.8.5.1 Declaration of Individual Characteristic Database

 Individual characteristic databases are collections of items which can be uniquely associated with an object or person or associated to a high degree of probability (e.g., fingerprints of known individuals, reference bloodstains, test-fired ammunition).